Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine

 where $( \tilde{W}_{\rm A}^{ext} )_{A \rightarrow B} \equiv ( \tilde{W}_{\rm A}^{ext} )_{A \rightarrow 2} - ( \tilde{W}_{\rm A}^{ext} )_{B \rightarrow 2}^{\rm min}$.
 Thus, equality holds in~\eqref{eq:AB} when $B$ in on the minimal pathway $( A \rightarrow 2 )^{\rm min}$.

-Because a non--equilibrium process changes as a function of time, it is more convenient to use the time-derivative form of the above.
-Thus, for the process from $A$ to $B$ at times $t$ and $t + d t$, where $d t$ is an infinitesimal time, we have the following inequality:
+Because a non-equilibrium process changes as a function of time, it is more convenient to use the time derivative form of the above.
+Thus, for the process from $A$ to $B$ at times $t$ and $t + d t$, where $d t$ is infinitesimal time, we obtain the following inequality:

-This inequality is an extension of the principle of minimum work to a non--equilibrium regime.
+This inequality extends the principle of minimum work to a non-equilibrium regime.